jakubboucek/docker-lamp-devstack/README.md

 - password: `devstack`
 - database name: `default`

-From Host is MySQL accessible on:
+From Host, MySQL is accessible using:
 - host: `127.0.0.1`
 - port: `33060`

-From docker guest is MySQL accessible on:
+From docker guest, MySQL is accessible using:
 - host: `mysqldb`
 - port: `3306`

-That's mean, when you are connecting to MySQL from PHP application inside Docker, use the guest access, but when you connect from outside (from Your computer, for example the [HeidiSQL](https://www.heidisql.com/) or [Sequel](https://sequel-ace.com/)), use host access.
+When you are connecting to the MySQL server from a PHP application running inside Docker, use the docker guest access values, but when you're connecting from outside (for example from your computer, using [HeidiSQL](https://www.heidisql.com/) or [Sequel](https://sequel-ace.com/)), use host access.

 PHP example: